 Get full margins and then some.
 If the items can be easily pocketed when a cashier is swamped, you need margins to cover those thefts.

 Keep the counter displays fresh and change them weekly.
 Timing is everything.
-A display of twine at a home store on the first nice weekend of spring would be excellent as gardeners are cleaning up - and who can’t use string?
+A display of twine at a home store on the first nice spring weekend would be excellent as gardeners are cleaning up - and who can’t use string?

 Keep the signage short and to the point.
-It should take no more than seven words to grab a customer’s interest.
+Grabbing a customer's interest should take no more than seven words.
 Like all signs, your goal is to paint a picture.
 Almonds make a great afternoon snack! will tempt someone to purchase them much more than a sign that just reads 2 for $5.

 Don't have the right sign in the wrong place.
 At an auto parts store, I was in line at the register when I noticed a sign asking, “Need new windshield wipers?”
 I considered them, and looked at the 50 choices behind me but didn’t want to start shopping again.
 I was frustrated.
 You don’t want customers frustrated at checkout.
 Make sure your signs at the register keep customers moving out the door.
 The gift you forgot (above) was perfect for the week before Christmas that Cacilda Hannigan used.

 Don’t expect your cashiers to help you.
 The display has to do the heavy lifting.
-Yes, you could script something for the cashiers to say like, “Did you see we have batteries 2 for $5?” but your cashiers won’t do it.
-Instead, create the right sign, “Make certain your flashlight works” with the most common size battery right below it.
+Yes, you could script something for the cashiers to say, “Did you see we have batteries 2 for $5?” but your cashiers won’t do it.
+Instead, create the right sign, “Make certain your flashlight works” with the most common-size battery below it.

 Don’t wall off your cashiers with lots of impulse items.
 Such a barrier will make them feel inhuman.
 With too many choices, you will make those cashiers have to answer product questions, which will slow down the line.